varunyn/sonarQube_workshop/LabGuide300.md

 ## Fixing the issue in code

-### **STEP 1**: Check for the issue in SonarQube
+### **STEP 1**: Check for the Issue in SonarQube

 - Continuing the previous lab, go to the issues page in sonarQube, for this workshop we will solve the issue type **Bug**.

     ![](images/300/1.png)

 - As you can see there are two issues shown under bug category with severity Critical and Major.

     ![](images/300/2.png)